Astro v5.0-beta

 toid

 .
-Content layer collections do not have aslug
+Content layer collections do not have a reservedslug

 field.
 Instead, all updated collections will have anid

 .
-You may also need to update your file name to match an updated getStaticPaths() parameter: -
+You may also need to update dynamic routing file names to match a changed getStaticPaths() parameter: -

 Switch to the new